 This is actually harder than it seems.
 But there are ways to filter out Airbnbs that will not meet your expectations even when they are without reviews.
 Said differently, the best way to guarantee a positive experience is to book a listing with at least five reviews.

 First, check for very short reviews.
 Many short reviews mean the place was average, at best.
 If you don’t see the occasionally lengthy review from a very satisfied prior guest, that’s a red flag.

 Second, look at the review ratings.
 There are six categories.
-A half star rating may not seem terrible, but it puts the listing in the lower 50% of all listings.
+Anything below a 4.7 puts the listing in the lower 50% of all listings.
 The below may not seem to bad, but in reality, it’s one of the crappiest Airbnb’s and at risk for being temporarily suspended.

 Third and most subjective, read between the photos.
 Are they shot with a wide-angle lens?
 Do they seem overly bright or optimized?
 Does the décor seem old?
 Can you see what’s outside the windows?
 (See this penthouse on Airbnb, I wonder what’s outside those windows) A good photo editor can make an average looking room look above average.